janholstjensen/public-test/README.md

 # RDKit for Excel
 A simple Excel add-in that gives access to RDKit functions.
+OK - we now have more cowbell.

 ## Prerequisites when using standard Python 2.7
 * Python 2.7 from python.org